marinebon/condition-reports/README.md

 This repo is an IMaRS-tech group project designed to explore markdown, jekyll, Rmd, jupyter, and other technologies to help address Specific Condition Report Questions (SCRQs).

-Within the "pages" directory is a markdown (`.md`) file addressing each of the SCRQs sections from the 2018 CR Guidance document (pg 7).
+Within the "pages" directory is an R-markdown (`.Rmd`) file addressing each of the SCRQs sections from the 2018 CR Guidance document (pg 7).
 These sections (and their IMaRS developer usertag) are:

 * Drivers and Pressures (NONE)